chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

       3: This is Chef version <%= ode[:chef_packages][:chef][:version] %>.

 The output from the run before the exception handler dumped the stack trace.
-This shows the offending line (“ode” instead of “node”).
+This shows the offending line ("ode" instead of "node").

 # Non-Zero Return Code